 Bio

 Joacim serves as Program Director of the Firm Competitiveness program at the Research Institute of Industrial Economics (IFN), and is a Distinguished Visiting Professor at Hanken School of Economics.
 He works on bringing Swedish registry data to the research frontier in Labor and Finance.
 A central question in his research is how to enhance the competitiveness of firms and the economy by ensuring the right people create, own, control, and work in the right firms.
-His work encompasses over 30 publications and working papers, has won multiple awards, and has been frequently featured in national and international media.
-It has over 1800 citations on Google Scholar and a top decile ranking for all-time downloads worldwide on SSRN.
-Contact him via email at joacim.tag@ifn.se, phone at +46 73 033 7977, or follow him on LinkedIn (@joacimtag) and X (@joacimtag).
+His work encompasses over 35 publications and working papers in journals such as the The Journal of Finance, Journal of Labor Economics, and Research Policy.
+It has won multiple awards, has over 1800 citations on Google Scholar, has a top decile ranking for all-time downloads worldwide on SSRN, and has been frequently featured in national and international media.
+Contact him via email at joacim.tag@ifn.se, phone at +46 73 033 7977, or follow him on LinkedIn (@joacimtag) or BlueSky (@jtag.se).

 Now